 Our advisors help 300,000 families each year find the right senior care for their loved ones.

-Anything you can provide to give the room some character and add in reminders of loved ones can make her stay in assisted living feel that much more comfortable and meaningful.
-So think about crafts or other creative decorations you or the grandkids can make to spruce up the space and provide your mom with colorful reminders of the family she loves.
+Anything that gives the room more character or serves as a reminder for loved ones can make your mom’s stay in assisted living feel that much more comfortable and meaningful.
+So, think about crafts or other creative decorations you or the grandkids can make to spruce up the space and provide your mom with colorful keepsakes of the family she loves.